sara-johari/GuestRegistration/README.md

 ## Security

-- Credentials stored in Azure Application Settings (not in code)
+- Credentials stored in Azure Environment Variables (not in code)
 - Session-based authentication for admin access
 - HTTPS enforced in production
 - `.gitignore` excludes sensitive files

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request